kkuchar2/libmpeg7/README.md

 # libmpeg7

 Library implementation of MPEG-7 digital image descriptors calculation and comparison algorithms.
 This project was created as part of an engineer's degree thesis.
+As of now, after many years I'm trying to make it somewhat working again.

 ## About MPEG-7